jakelevi1996/musiclib/README.md

 - 2002 - The Flaming Lips - Yoshimi Battles the Pink Robots
 - 2003 - Blink-182 - Blink-182
 - 2003 - Kélétigui Diabaté - Sandiya
+- 2003 - Lawrence - The Absence Of Blight
 - 2003 - Solar Fields - Blue Moon Station
 - 2003 - The Strokes - Room on fire
 - 2003 - The shins - Chutes Too Narrow